 All three- and four-year students whose first language is English are required before graduation to demonstrate proficiency in a foreign language.
 Departmental proficiency examinations will be given in the afternoon on the first day of classes in the fall semester; the exact time and locations will be listed in the orientation schedule.
 Other methods by which you may meet this requirement are listed in the section on “Registration for Courses.”

 All Vassar students are expected to reflect both depth and breadth in their course selection.
 Depth is demonstrated by completing a major field of concentration; breadth is demonstrated by taking courses across the four curricular divisions—arts, foreign languages and literatures, social sciences, and natural sciences—and in multidisciplinary programs.
-In order to graduate, you will be required to elect at least 50% of your work outside of your major and 25% of your work outside the division in which you major.
-For example, a history major must complete at least 17 of the 34 units in courses outside of the history department, and 8.5 of the 34 units in courses not in the social sciences.
+In order to graduate, you will be required to elect at least 50% of your work outside of your major, and 25% of your work outside the division in which you major.
+For example, a history major must complete at least 16 of the 32 units in courses outside of the history department, and 8 of the 32 units in courses not in the social sciences.
 Advanced Placement credits are not permitted to count toward fulfillment of the distribution requirement.
 You should also be aware that all candidates for Phi Beta Kappa honors must demonstrate breadth and substance of course work outside the major in addition to overall academic excellence.
 You should not take two courses in a single department in the same semester in your first year.
 As you consider your course selections for your first two years, you should be sure to include introductory work in any department or program in which you might major.
-All students must declare a major by the end of their fourth semester; applicants for study abroad must declare by December of their sophomore year.
+All students must declare a major by the end of their fourth semester; applicants for education abroad must declare by December of their sophomore year.